-Alpha blockers are alpha adrenergic receptor antagonists that relax certain muscles and keep small blood vessels open.
-These receptors are widely distributed in the blood vessels of the heart, prostate and bladder neck.
-They block the tightening of muscles and causes relaxation of vessels.
+Alpha blockers are alpha-adrenergic receptor antagonists that relax certain muscles and keep small blood vessels open.
+These receptors are widely distributed in the blood vessels of the heart, prostate, and bladder neck.
+They block the tightening of muscles and cause relaxation of vessels.
 In arteries, it improves the blood flow to the heart and lowers blood pressure (antihypertensive effect).
-In bladder area it facilities easy flow of urine so recommended in Benign prostate hyperplasia, acute and chronic bacterial prostatitis like conditions that are generally experienced by the elderly people.
+In the bladder area, it facilitates easy flow of urine so recommended in Benign prostate hyperplasia, acute and chronic bacterial prostatitis-like conditions that are generally experienced by elderly people.

-It is a condition in which there are persistent high levels of blood pressure.
-This all increases the work load of the heart.
-Alpha blockers are prescribed in order to get low levels of blood pressure.
-They tend to relax the constricted blood vessel and aids smooth blood flow and reduce the blood pressure.
+It is a condition in which there are persistently high levels of blood pressure.
+This all increases the workload of the heart.
+Alpha-blockers are prescribed to get low levels of blood pressure.
+They tend to relax the constricted blood vessel aids in smoothing blood flow and reduce blood pressure.
 They alone or in combination with other antihypertensive drugs help to lower the elevated levels of blood pressure.

 Enlargement of prostate glands